Knhwong/189lFinal/GameBasicInformation.md

 **Describe how your work intersects with game feel, graphic design, and world-building.
 Include your visual style guide if one exists.**

 The three different scenes was created based on one main story that got more difficult after completing each level.
-The graphic design of the background, level, main character, and the enemies are all closely related to the background story.
+The initial scene is at twilight, which implies the anger of Cayde.
+The second scene is in daylight which shows the transition of time and the beauty of the environment.
+The last scene is at cold night, which suggests the end of the story and the diffuculty of the level.
+The graphic design of the background, tiles, main character, and the enemies are all closely related to the background story.
 We used a coherent set of pixel assets so everything fit together on a meta level, but we also went with a more chaotic, anything goes, artstyle that would fit the frantic gameplay of dodging and blocking many shots.
 Through this chaos, we could have funny stuff like the enemy design.
 The fast and snappy gameplay aligns with this, with fast player movement and jumping, along with tracking enemies with fast projectiles.

 ## Input

 The Input is quite simple.
 Moving right, left, and jumping are just like any other 2D platformer games.
 The holding shield input is also not complicated.
 When receiving the user input, just toggle the renderer and the collider of the shield such that it is not in effect.
-Movement Left/Right: 'a'/'d' or (left arrow)/(right arrow)
-Shield Up: Left mouse click or left ctrl
-Jump: Space Bar
+One thing worth mentioning is that every input are designed to receive the action immediately as well as when stopping it.
+This is due to the fact that the game's core concept is related to reaction time, and we want the game to reflect the player's action with minimal delay.

 ## Game Logic

 **Document what game states and game data you managed and what design patterns you used to complete your task.**

 We primairly went with the Component Pattern in designing our work, by splitting up mechanics in compartermalized components that held mechanics that would interact with each other on a direct basis rather than relying upon a universal gamecontroller.
-The Factory Pattern was used for Projectile Generation.
+The Factory Pattern was used for Projectile Generation, and the Command Pattern Design was used for basic player commands.

-Talk about this stuff here!
+Some examples worth mentioning here are:
+When the player is in the air, he cannot jump again, but he can block.
+This makes the player be able to actively try to reflect the projectiles.
+When the player touches the enemy, the character will bounce back and damage the player.
+Within this bound back period, the player cannot move.
+This increase the difficult for those who want to speed run through the level.

 # Sub-Roles